matganine/testPT4/README.md

 Analysis Components) library in order to layout pearls and pearltrees.

 ## Requirements
-This example requires the Ravis library that can be found [here](https://github.com/pearltrees/ravis) or [here] (https://code.google.com/p/birdeye/wiki/RaVis)
+This example requires the Ravis library that can be found [here](https://github.com/pearltrees/ravis).

 ## Setting up project and components